isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

   - Observations Config: Defines the agents’ observations for the task.
   - Actions Config: Defines the agent’s action type, i.e. how the output of the agent are mapped to the robot's control inputs.
-  - Event Config: Defines the set of randomizations and noisification for the agent and environment.
-This also includes what happens at the reset of the environment.
   - Rewards Config: Defines the reward function for the task
   - Terminations Config: Defines the conditions for termination of an episode or when the task is completed.

-- You can add other optional configuration classes such as Curriculum Config for tasks that require curriculum learning and Commands Config for tasks where the input is from a controller/setpoint controls e.g. a gamepad controller.
+- You can add other optional configuration classes such as Event Config which defines the set of randomizations and noisification for the agent and environment, Curriculum Config for tasks that require `curriculum learning`_ and Commands Config for tasks where the input is from a controller/setpoint controls e.g. a gamepad controller.

 .. tip::